-Preheat oven to 350 degrees F. Prepare a 9-10 inch angel food tube pan with non-stick spray.
+- Preheat oven to 350 degrees F. Prepare a 9-10 inch angel food tube pan with removable bottom with non-stick spray.
 NOTE: Use a pan with a removable centerpiece for easy removal of the cake.

 - In a large bowl, whisk together the melted butter, sugar, sour cream and eggs.
 Set aside.